yamcs/yamcs-studio/docs/authoring/display-builder.rst

     The :doc:`properties` view shows the properties of widgets (or of the display itself).
 Notable properties include the **PV Name** which allows you to connect a widget with a specific Yamcs parameter (with autocompletion support).
 Other properties allow the display author to greatly tweak default widget behaviour.
 And in cases where the properties are not sufficient, we can always escape to more customization options using rules and scripts (there are properties for adding these as well).

 6. Palette
-    The :doc:`palette` contains the widgets that are available in your copy of Yamcs Studio.
+    The palette contains the widgets that are available in your copy of Yamcs Studio.
 Select a widget from the Palette, and then click somewhere in the editor area to place it down.

 When you are done doing changes, make sure to save them (**File > Save All**).
 You can now test out your changes by clicking the launch button |opi-editor-launch| from the toolbar.